-The horror of the air war, in one stark map
+The horrors of World War II air war, in one stark map

 The history of the air war is nevertheless instructive, for it shows the special kind of hell that is mechanized warfare.
 As in earlier wars, both sides became inured to slaughter as the fighting dragged on.
 But in modern conflicts like WWII, science and industry drive a frantic arms race to make the killing ever more efficient.

 Before the war, targeting civilians was considered off-limits.
 But as the fighting started, moral compasses soon went haywire.
-Under the guise of 'demoralizing the enemy', killing large numbers of civilians became an accepted military objective.
-The Germans blitzed Warsaw in September 1939, Rotterdam in May 1940 and London soon thereafter.
+Under the guise of “demoralizing the enemy,” killing large numbers of civilians became an accepted military objective.
+The Germans blitzed Warsaw in September 1939, Rotterdam in May 1940, and London soon thereafter.
 By early 1941, the German air war on Britain had claimed 41,000 lives and caused widespread destruction.
 London lost more than a million buildings in the war; the center of Coventry was wiped out in one night; and 95% of houses in Hull were damaged or destroyed.

 The Royal Air Force retaliated, but its main strategy remained: Precision bombardments on strategic targets – industrial sites, rail and road infrastructure and the like.
 Then came the Butt Report (sic).
 Published in August 1941, it revealed that only one in three RAF bombers that managed to drop their payload over Germany did so within 5 miles (8 km) of its target.
-That shocking statistic eventually led to a change of strategy: In February 1942, under the new leadership of air marshal Richard Harris, RAF Bomber Command switched to 'area bombing' a.k.a. carpet bombing.
-Harris' tenacious pursuit of the new strategy, sometimes in the face of contrary evidence, would earn him the nicknames "Bomber Harris" and "Butcher Harris".
+That shocking statistic eventually led to a change of strategy: In February 1942, under the new leadership of air marshal Richard Harris, RAF Bomber Command switched to “area bombing,” a.k.a. carpet bombing.
+Harris’ tenacious pursuit of the new strategy, sometimes in the face of contrary evidence, would earn him the nicknames “Bomber Harris” and “Butcher Harris.”

-The destruction is concentrated in the industrial cities in the west and the largest cities throughout the country.

-Image: G.W.
-Harmssen, Reparationen, Sozialprodukt, Lebensstandard (1947), in Deutsche Geschichte in Dokumenten und Bildern.

-Cologne was the first major German city to get 'area bombed': On the night of 30 May 1942, over 1,000 RAF aircraft dropped around 1,500 tons of bombs, causing large-scale destruction and over 2,000 large fires.
+Cologne was the first major German city to get area bombed: On the night of May 30, 1942, over 1,000 RAF aircraft dropped around 1,500 tons of bombs, causing large-scale destruction and over 2,000 large fires.
 Over the course of that year, many other German cities would get the carpet treatment during RAF night raids.
 From January 1943, the USAF joined in, with daylight raids.

 The air war over Germany turned increasingly deadly—both for the Allied crews in the skies and the German civilians on the ground.
-By the spring of 1943, less than 20% of RAF airmen made it alive to the end of a 30-mission tour.
+By the spring of 1943, less than 20 percent of RAF airmen made it alive to the end of a 30-mission tour.

 Throughout 1943 into early 1944, the three major operations of the air war were:

-Note: This article was first published on Big Think in October 2020.
-It was updated in February 2023.